 - We have published over 400 writers and artists to date.

 - All contributors identify as women or non-binary.

-- All contributors are Canadian citizens, Canadian residents, and/or Indigenous people.
+- All contributors identify as Canadian citizens, Canadian residents, and/or Indigenous peoples.

 - About one third of contributors are from Atlantic Canada, including many Mi’kmaw and African Nova Scotian writers and artists.